tsoithomas/summations-doi/README.md

 # HKHikerBot
-This is a working demo used for demostrating how to get a research paper abstract from its DOI (Digital Object Identifier).
+This is a working demo demostrating how to get a research paper abstract from its DOI (Digital Object Identifier).
 The app is implemented with React, Next.js, Mantine and Tailwind.

 ## Table of Contents
 1. [Introduction](#introduction)